gilzoide/hello-gdextension/1.hello-c/README.md

 To get to know GDExtension in depth, we'll be using the raw API in plain C.
 In a later sample we'll use C++ with the [godot-cpp](https://github.com/godotengine/godot-cpp) bindings, which should provide much better usability.

+> Note: this tutorial only works on Godot 4.1 and newer

 ## Generating GDExtension API files
 First thing we need to do is either download the `gdextension_interface.h` and `extension_api.json` files from the [godot-headers](https://github.com/godotengine/godot-headers) repository, or generate them using the Godot editor.